bocoup/jqfundamentals.com/content/javascript-basics/index.md

 #### Functions and variable scope

-Variables that are declared inside a function with a `var` statement are only available inside of the function; this is generally desirable, and all variables should be declared with a `var` statement unless they are intended to be "global" -- that is, available anywhere in your code.
+Variables that are declared inside a function with a `var` statement are only available inside of the function; this is generally desirable, and all variables should be declared with a `var` statement unless they are intended to be **global** -- that is, available anywhere in your code.
 This usually isn't what you want, unless you want it to be possible for other code to change the value of the variable.

 What does it mean that a variable is only accessible inside of a function?
 Give the following code a try: